MAR3035 : Offshore Design

 Aims

-A1.
-To introduce the basic design concepts for fixed and floating offshore oil and gas platforms.
+This module aims to introduce the basic design concepts for fixed and floating offshore oil and gas platforms and to provide knowledge to understand the factors influencing the dynamic behaviour of offshore platforms.

 Outline Of Syllabus

-2. Environmental loads design considerations – wind, wave and current conditions;
+2. Sea environmental loads design considerations – wind, wave, and current conditions.

-3. Design features of offshore platform hull structure, including FPSO, semi-submersibles, TLPs, Spars, Jacket structures, jack-up structures and compliant tower structures;
+3. Design features of offshore platform hull structure, including FPSO, semi-submersibles, TLPs, Spars, Jacket structures, jack-up structures et al.

-4. Design features of positioning system, including spreading mooring, single-point mooring and dynamic positioning system;
+4. Design features of mooring system, including spreading mooring, single-point mooring and dynamic positioning system.

-5. Design based on analysis (DBA) with numerical simulation practice for global dynamic analsysi of deepwater oil and gas platform.
+5. Design Based Analysis (DBA) with numerical simulation practice for global dynamic analysis of deepwater offshore platform.

 Teaching Methods